fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 make utility knows it has to compile the source file.

 * Integrated development tools take care of many of the above details.
-A popular tool on Windows is MicroSoft's Visual Studio, but others exist, such as Eclipse (Photran) and Code::Blocks.
+A popular cross-platform  tool is Microsoft's [Visual Studio Code](https://code.visualstudio.com/), but others exist, such as Eclipse (Photran) and Code::Blocks.
 They offer a graphical user-interface, but are often very specific for the compiler and platform.